colab-nyuad/CrunchQA/README.md

 * type: temporal when a template requires temporal data, numeric when a template requires numeric data

 The templates support multi-entity/relation type (format: entity<sub>1</sub>/entity<sub>2</sub> or relation<sub>1</sub>/relation<sub>2</sub>) to cover questions, which can refer to multiple entities or relations, e.g., if we ask about investors, both companies and people can make investments, or if a question is about participating in an event without specifying a specific role, we should encounter all types of relations, i.e., sponsor, speaker, organizer, contestant and exhibitor.
-Subscripts (*job<sub>1</sub>*, *job<sub>2</sub>*) refer to the same columbn as *job*.
+Subscripts (*job<sub>1</sub>*, *job<sub>2</sub>*) refer to the same column as *job*.
 The order is introduced for the covience of our implementation to simplify the join while attaching the constraints.
 Following the table shows the number of created templates.

 |   | 1-hop  | 2-hop  | advanced  | total |